Secrets Behind The Pointe Shoes

 Sierra called Jessica that evening to check if I could join the team, and also suggested that I would audition if they needed me to.
 Jessica said that she would check with the founder and let her know.
 I was right next to Sierra when she called them, so I heard the whole conversation.
 10 minutes later, Sierra got a call.
 I was still there because Sierra and I were talking about my ankle incident.
 She answered the phone and Jessica said that the founder had told her that though my choreography skills were terrific, they weren’t very sure of my dancing skills.
 They couldn’t take auditions this late.
 Sierra thanked Jessica and cut the call.
 She apologized to me for bringing my hopes up.
 I told her that her intention was pure, so it didn’t matter.

 I was a little upset that I didn’t get a chance to show my skills for them to judge me fairly.
-I wouldn’t have been upset if they saw me dancing and then rejected me.
+I wouldn’t have been upset if they had seen me dancing and then rejected me.
 I was just upset that they didn’t give me a chance.

 Later, I had this idea of posting a video and sending it to them, talking about my dream to be a part of the show and telling them that I was willing to audition.
 At the end of the video, I performed a dance that I choreographed.